Part I: Planning Your Course

 - Include activities to help students summarize key points.

 - Embed formative classroom assessment techniques throughout course for students to monitor their progress.

 - Incorporate group projects and online collaborative learning activities.

-- Engage students in online discussions to apply and reflect on what they are learning.
+- Engage students with online discussions to apply content and reflect on what they are learning.